BroNiz4m/KucingC0m3l/README.md

 ### What I Work On

-- **IT Systems:** Understanding systems, troubleshooting issues, and learning by doing.
+- **IT Systems:** Understanding systems, troubleshooting, and learning by doing.
-- **Cybersecurity:** Vulnerability research, CVE hunting, CTFs.
+- **Cybersecurity:** Vulnerability research, CVE hunting, CTFs and SOC.
-- **Web Development:** Building web applications, automation scripts, and tools for everyday tasks.
+- **Web Development:** Building web applications, automation scripts, and useful tools.
 ---

 ### How I Learn